Choose Council as your Principal Certifier

 Council or a private Registered Certifier can be appointed as the PC for building work.
 NSW Fair Trading maintains a Public Register of Registered Certifiers that includes the contact information of all private Registered Certifiers.

-An application must be lodged on the NSW Planning Portal.
+You must appoint a Principal Certifier via the NSW Planning Portal.
 Follow the NSW Government’s step-by-step user guide for lodging an application.